Azure/portaldocs/portal-sdk/generated/top-onboarding.md

 * **Sovereign clouds must always use respective cloud storage account** from the corresponding cloud subscription. **Eg: Fairfax storage account must be created in Fairfax subscription**.

 * Create **separate storage account for each environment**
-eg: Dogfood, Prod, Mooncake, Fairfax and BlackForest
+eg: Dogfood, Prod, Mooncake and Fairfax

 * **Create a container** under the storage account with **anonymous read access**.